airr-community/airr-standards/docs/ogrdb/ogrdb.rst

 .. _OGRDB:

 ============================================================
-OGRDB - reference database of inferred immune receptor genes
+OGRDB - Reference database of inferred immune receptor genes
 ============================================================

 In recent years it has become possible to sequence immune receptor repertoires